22 killed, 33 injured in car crash in southern Egypt | Business

 At least 22 people were killed and 33 injured in a car crash on Tuesday near Egypt's southern province of Minya, authorities said.

-The crash took place in the early morning when a passenger bus hit a stopped truck on a highway linking the capital of Cairo to the country's south, local authorities in Minya said in a statement.
+The crash took place in the early morning when a passenger bus hit a stopped trailer truck on a highway linking the capital of Cairo to the country's south, local authorities in Minya said in a statement.
+The bus was heading toward Cairo.

-Authorities said in a statement the truck was changing tires on the roadside when the bus hit it in the city of Malawi in Minya province, about 220 km (137 miles) south of Cairo.
+Authorities said the truck was changing tires on the roadside when the bus hit it in the city of Malawi in Minya province, about 220 kilometers south of Cairo.

 Traffic accidents kill thousands every year in Egypt, which has a poor transportation safety record.
-Crashes are mostly caused by speeding, bad roads or poor enforcement of traffic laws.
+Crashes are mostly caused by speeding, careless driving, bad roads or poor enforcement of traffic laws.

+In January, at least 16 people were killed and 18 others injured when a microbus collided with a public transportation bus in the Sinai Peninsula.
+In April last year, a bus overturned while trying to pass a truck on a highway in the southern province of Assiut, leaving at least 21 people dead and three others injured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)